Raudius/files_scripts/docs/Functions.md

 `file_copy(Node node, String folder_path, [String name]=nil): Node|nil`

 Copies the given node (file or folder) to the specified `folder_path`.
-Optionally a new name can be specified for the file, if none is specified the original name is used.
+Optionally, a new name can be specified for the file.
+If none is specified, the original name is used.

 If the target file already exists, the operation will not succeed.